OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-09.md

 ## 1 Chronicles 9:32

-Some of their relatives of the sons of the Kohathites
+Some of their relatives from the sons of the Kohathites
-were over the showbread to prepare it every Sabbath.
+were in charge of the showbread to prepare it every Sabbath.

 ---

 ## 1 Chronicles 9:33

-Now these are the singers, heads of fathers’ households of the Levites,
+Now these are the singers, leaders of the fathers’ households of the Levites,
-who lived in the chambers of the temple free from other service,
+who lived in the chambers of the temple exempt from other service,
 for they were engaged in their work day and night.

 ---

 ## 1 Chronicles 9:34

-These were heads of fathers’ households of the Levites
+These were leaders of the fathers’ households of the Levites
 according to their generations, chief men,
 who lived in Jerusalem.